rahuljat27/Image-To-Caption_App/README.md

 This project is a web application that generates descriptive captions for uploaded images.
 It's built with Streamlit and uses a custom-built Vision Encoder-Decoder model to understand the content of an image and generate a coherent, natural-language caption.

-The model was trained on the Flickr8k dataset, a widely-used benchmark for image captioning tasks.
+The model was trained on the coco dataset, a widely-used benchmark for image captioning tasks.

 ---